kanidm/concread/CACHE.md

 items to never be evicted (affects LFU) or scans of large sets causing complete eviction (affects LRU).

-To explain, an item that is in the frequent set that is accessed many times in an LFU, would not be able to be evicted as it's counter has become very high and another item would need as many hits to displace it - this may cause stale data to remain in the cache.
+To explain, an item that is in the frequent set that is accessed many times in an LFU, would not be able to be evicted as its counter has become very high and another item would need as many hits to displace it - this may cause stale data to remain in the cache.
 However in ARC, if a frequent item is accessed many times, but then different data becomes accessed highly, this would cause demand on recent and then promotions to frequent, which would quickly displace the item that previously was